Garbage (album): Commercial performance

 Garbage debuted at number 29 on the Top Heatseekers chart dated September 2, 1995, before peaking at number two on March 9, 1996.
 In the issue dated September 30, 1995, the album entered the Billboard 200 at number 193, and reached its peak position of number 20 on August 10, 1996.
 The album was certified double platinum by the Recording Industry Association of America (RIAA) on February 24, 1999, and by August 2008, it had sold 2.4 million copies in the United States.
 In Canada, the album reached number 15 on The Record's chart and number 25 on RPM's chart, was certified double platinum by Canadian Recording Industry Association (CRIA), denoting shipments in excess of 200,000 units.

-Garbage debuted at number 12 on the UK Albums Chart in October 1995 with 9,409 copies sold in its first week, eventually peaking at number six in April 1996.
+Garbage was released on October 2, 1995 in the United Kingdom and debuted at number 12 on the UK Albums Chart with 9,409 copies sold in its first week, eventually peaking at number six in April 1996.
 The album was certified double platinum by the British Phonographic Industry (BPI) on October 16, 1998, and had sold 701,757 copies in the United Kingdom as of May 2012.
 The album saw modest success across continental Europe, reaching number 16 in France, number 19 in Sweden, number 23 in Finland, number 30 in Norway and number 55 in Germany.
 In Oceania, it charted at number four in Australia and number one in New Zealand, earning double platinum certifications in both countries.
 As of August 2015, Garbage had sold over four million copies worldwide.